kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 for free, subject to conditions that protect licensors from warranties and liability.

-We've seen how the The MIT License we know today means a specific, standardized sets of terms, bringing order at long last to a chaos of institution-specific, haphazard variations.
+We've seen how the The MIT License we know today is a specific, standardized sets of terms, bringing order at long last to a chaos of institution-specific, haphazard variations.